rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 ```
 >Be sure to study the SQLite VACUUM documentation before enabling this feature, as it may alter the backup you receive in a way you do not want.
 Enabling VACUUM may temporarily double the disk usage of rqlite.
 Make sure you have enough free disk space or the backup operation may fail.

-### Cmpresseded backups
+### Compresseded backups
 An automatically compressed copy of the database is available.
 To download a [GZIP](https://www.gzip.org/)-compressed copy, add `compress` as a query parameter.
 For example:
 ```bash
 curl -s -XGET localhost:4001/db/backup?compress -o bak.sql
 ```
-You can combine `compress` with `vacuum` for the smallest possible download.
+You can combine `compress` with `vacuum` (`?compress&vacuum`) for the smallest possible download.

 ## Automatic Backups
 rqlite supports automatically, and periodically, backing up its data to S3-compatible Cloud-hosted storage.
-To save network traffic rqlite uploads a compressed snapshot of its SQLite database, and will not upload a backup if the SQLite database hasn't changed since the last upload took place.
+To save network traffic rqlite uploads a **compressed** copy of its SQLite database, and will not upload a backup if the SQLite database hasn't changed since the last upload took place.
 Only the Leader performs the upload.

 Backups are controlled via a special configuration file, which is supplied to `rqlited` using the `-auto-backup` flag.
 In the event that you lose your rqlite cluster you can use the backup in the Cloud to [recover your rqlite system](https://rqlite.io/docs/guides/backup/#restoring-from-sqlite).

-> Automatically backing up rqlite involves making a brand new copy of the SQLite database on disk.
+> Automatically backing up rqlite involves making a copy of the SQLite database on disk.
 Make sure you have enough free disk space or the backup operation may fail.

 ### Amazon S3
-To configure automatic backups to an [Amazon S3 bucket](https://aws.amazon.com/s3/), create a file with the following (example) contents and supply the file path to rqlite's `-auto-backup` flag:
+To configure automatic backups to an [Amazon S3 bucket](https://aws.amazon.com/s3/), create a file with the following (example) contents and pass the file path to rqlite's `-auto-backup` flag:
 ```json
 {
 	"version": 1,